wtsi-hpag/scanPAV/README.md

 		"Congrats: installation successful!"

 (Tested with gcc-4.9.2)

+### Test the installation using the yeast example:
+		$ cd example
+		$ ./run_yeast.sh
+The test is using 20 cores and should take less than a minute.
+The pipeline output will be in bwa_550/log.txt and the pavs in the same folder: bwa_550/.
+More details on the test in example/readme.txt.

 #### External packages
 The genome aligner BWA (http://bio-bwa.sourceforge.net) and SMALT (http://www.sanger.ac.uk/science/tools/smalt-0) are downloaded and compiled by scanPAV.